My grandson. He inherits the promise that is America.

 From there, Whig policies quickly unraveled.

 If the Whig’s aimed to realize their platform of national economic growth, their hopes died under President Tyler’s veto pen.
 Predictably, the Whig cabinet soon grew frustrated, then disgusted with presidential obstruction.
 Members began to resign.
 Only Secretary of State Daniel Webster hung on, as he was in the middle of boundary discussions with the British.
 Then he, too, submitted his resignation.
-Shortly after the cabinet fled, the Whigs formally expelled Tyler from the party.
+Shortly after the cabinet fled, and the Whigs formally expelled Tyler from the party.

 To their credit the Whig leadership didn’t excuse Tyler, or defend his contrary actions.
 No one said ‘let Tyler be Tyler.’
 They publicly broke and denounced the President’s antics, though the cost, for the Whigs, came due ten years later when they disbanded.